History of the San Diego Padres: 2020–present: Re-emergence and disappointing seasons

 In 2023, the Padres entered the season with high expectations.
 During the 2022-23 MLB offseason, the Padres signed prized free agent Xander Bogaerts to an 11-year deal.
 Furthermore, the Padres anticipated that their star shortstop and right fielder, Fernando Tatis Jr., would return to the team on April 20 after missing the entire 2022 season due to an injury and an 80-game suspension.
 Given the Padres' performance in 2022 and their reinforcements for 2023, several observers, analysts, and pundits predicted that the Padres would win the division over the perennial favorite Los Angeles Dodgers, who had won the NL West in nine of the previous ten seasons.
 However, the Padres failed to meet the lofty expectations.
 They disappointingly hovered around or below a .500 win percentage for much of the season, and despite a strong September, the Padres missed the playoffs.
 On September 29, the Padres were mathematically eliminated from postseason contention after a Miami Marlins win against the Pittsburgh Pirates.

 On November 14, Padres Chairman and owner Peter Seidler died at 63.
 Eric Kutsenda is the current interim primary owner of the club, through his position at Seidler's private equity firm.

 The Padres opened their 2024 season in Seoul, South Korea against the Los Angeles Dodgers.
 On July 26, offseason trade acquisition Dylan Cease threw the second no-hitter in franchise history, in a 3-0 win against the Washington Nationals at Nationals Park.

+In April of 2026, a deal was being finalized for the Padres to be sold to José E. Feliciano for $3.9 billion.
+On August 27, 2026 MLB ownership approved the sale to José E. Feliciano and his wife Kwanza Jones.